-Personalized Career Conversations 2017
+Personalized Career Conversations 2018

-Space is limited and filled on a first-come, first-served basis.
-Due the unique structure and format of this program, all participants supply a copy of their CV and confirm that they will be available to participate once paired with a senior scientist.
+Space is limited and filled on a first-come, first-served basis*.
+Due the unique structure and format of this program, all participants must supply a copy of their CV and confirm that they will be available to participate once paired with their senior scientist(s).
 Once confirmed, any individual who does not show up for their meeting may be disqualified from participating in future similar opportunities and applications.

 This program is offered as a benefit of Associate membership and is a collaborative effort between the Associate Member Council (AMC), the Minorities in Cancer Research Council (MICR), and Women in Cancer Research Council (WICR). #AACR1on1

-Participating Senior Scientists from 2017
+Participating Senior Scientists from 2018

 Participating Senior Scientists in Alphabetical Order